 With each increase in pixels there is the opportunity to increase the size of televisions and massively improve detail.
 In the 90’s, tvs were rarely bigger than 32 inches, 10 years ago 40 inches was the ‘normal’ maximum and recently black Friday has seen the sale of screens up to 60 inches.

-4k is TWICE the size of full HD – that’s a big jump!
+4k is FOUR TIMES the size of full HD – that’s a big jump!

 But is bigger better?